M. T. Vasudevan Nair: Literary style and themes

-MT was born and brought up in a sylvan village on the banks of Nila.
+Nair was born and brought up in a sylvan village on the banks of Nila.
 The writer has so often acknowledged his indebtedness to the ethos of his village and to Nila which has ever been the mainspring of his creative inspiration.
 Nila occurs and re-occurs in Nair's fiction, as a presence and as a symbol, endorsing this view.
 The staple locale of his fiction is the Valluvanadan village.
-The landscape and ethos of the Valluvanad region and the transformations undergone by them in the course of the century, involving relics of the tarawad and the communal tensions provide a challenging theme for the highly evocative style of Vasudevan MT's narrative art.
-The temporal milieu of MT's fiction stretches over the second half of the twentieth century, a period of tremendous social, cultural and economic changes.
+The landscape and ethos of the Valluvanad region and the transformations undergone by them in the course of the century, involving relics of the tarawad and the communal tensions provide a challenging theme for the highly evocative style of Vasudevan Nair's narrative art.
+The temporal milieu of Nair's fiction stretches over the second half of the twentieth century, a period of tremendous social, cultural and economic changes.

-It was in the sixties that MT rose to prominence as a writer.
+It was in the sixties that Nair rose to prominence as a writer.
 The phase of social realism had come to an end.
 In his opinion, class-war the ideal which had inspired the writers belonging to the preceding generation had almost lost its relevance by the time he entered the literary career.
 The prominent Malayalam writers of the pre-independence phase—Thakazhi, Vallathol and Kesavadev—were all stimulated by the progressive leftist ideals.
 They focussed their attention on social conflict as the theme for their writings—Conflict between capital and labour, between the landlord and the tenant, between the oppressor and the oppressed.
-MT felt that this theme of conflict was an outdated phenomenon in the context of present Kerala.
-The protagonists of MT are men out of society and at war with themselves, a sharp contrast to the heroes of Kesavadev or Thakazhi who fight a losing war against the hostile forces in the society.
-MT, in spite of his broad and deep sympathy for the marginalised, doesn't identify himself with any particular political ideology or movement.
+Nair felt that this theme of conflict was an outdated phenomenon in the context of present Kerala.
+The protagonists of Nair are men out of society and at war with themselves, a sharp contrast to the heroes of Kesavadev or Thakazhi who fight a losing war against the hostile forces in the society.
+Nair, in spite of his broad and deep sympathy for the marginalised, doesn't identify himself with any particular political ideology or movement.

 Personal life and death

-MT married twice.
-He first married writer and translator Prameela in 1965.
-They separated after 11 years of marriage.
+Nair married twice.
+He first married writer and translator Prameela in 1961.
+They separated after 15 years of marriage.
 He had a daughter from this marriage, Sithara, who works as a business executive in the United States.

 In 1977 he married dance artist Kalamandalam Saraswathi, with whom he had a daughter, dancer Aswathy Nair.

-MT resided in Sithara, Kottaram Road, Kozhikode, named after his eldest daughter.
+Nair resided in Sithara, Kottaram Road, Kozhikode, named after his eldest daughter.

 He died on 25 December 2024, at the age of 91.
 He had been admitted to Baby Memorial Hospital in Kozhikode on 15 December due to breathing difficulties.
 Despite medical intervention, his condition worsened, and he suffered a cardiac arrest, leading to his death.